Skip to main content

 A key consideration for peptide therapy trials is the definition of “human genetic resources.”
 This includes not only obvious materials like blood and tissue samples but also the data derived from them, such as genomic and biomarker data.

 Therefore, the clinical trial protocol must be very specific about the types of analyses that will be performed on patient samples and how the resulting data will be used and shared.
-Failure to obtain the necessary HGRAC approvals can result in significant penalties, including the rejection of and fines.
+Failure to obtain the necessary HGRAC approvals can result in significant penalties, including the rejection of clinical trial data and fines.

 How Does China Handle Foreign Clinical Data?